Skip to main content

 Description

-The Cell acts as a central platform for coordination, knowledge sharing, and monitoring of child and caregiver-focused initiatives, while the catalogues embed child-friendly design principles into all city projects, ensuring consistency, integration of child-friendly features, and long-term sustainability.
+The Child-friendly Cell acts as a central platform for coordination, knowledge sharing, and monitoring of focused initiatives, while the catalogues and prototypes embed child-friendly design principles into all city projects, ensuring long-term sustainability.

 Capacity Building & Training